ClimateNA is a standalone MS Windows application that downscales PRISM (Daly et al. 2008) 1971-2000 gridded monthly

 Since version 6.0, ClimateNA can read DEM raster file and generate climate variables in raster format for mapping.
 A Yutube video shows how to.

-ClimateNA version allows uses to: 1) get climate data for a location by clicking on the map; 2) visualize the spatial distribution of main climate variables; 3) visualize BEC zones and their shift in future climates; and 4) Visualize forest tree species distributions.
+ClimateNA version allows users to: 1) get climate data for a location by clicking on the map; 2) visualize the spatial distribution of main climate variables; 3) visualize BEC zones and their shift in future climates; and 4) Visualize forest tree species distributions.
 Please click on the map to access the web version.